basham/swit-workshop-a11y/slides.md

 | status | `live="polite"`, `atomic="true"` |

 Notes:
 Many roles have default attributes.
 These can be overridden.
-Or, the behavior of the role could essentially be rebuilt by using the right attributes.
+Or, the behavior of the role could essentially be rebuilt by using the right combinations of attributes.